sordina/Deadpan-DDP/doc/mhug-150129-slides/slides.md

 `Web.DDP.Deadpan` provides functions for running your application:

-    runClient :: AppState Callback
-              -> Params
+    runPingClient :: Params
                   -> DeadpanApp a
                   -> IO a

 Would be the most common.